aztechead/edge-terrarium/README.md

 k3d cluster create edge-terrarium --port "80:80@loadbalancer" --port "443:443@loadbalancer" --port "8200:8200@loadbalancer" --port "5001:5001@loadbalancer"

 # Note: K3s comes with Traefik by default, but we use Kong ingress controller
+# The cluster will automatically match your host architecture (AMD64/ARM64)
 ```

 **Deploy to K3s**: